 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

-Today we continue our January series “Working it in 2015”.
-This week we’re tackling how to organize all those bills, receipts, manuals, etc. that are taking up space in your home.
+The start of a new year is a great time to organize all those bills, receipts, manuals, etc. that are taking up space in your home.
 There are a number of articles out there that tell you how long you should keep certain tax receipts, bank statements, etc. Frankly, it’s a bit confusing and hard to keep up with.
-Instead I’ve created a file system that allows you to not worry about each individual thing.
+Instead I’ve created an easy home file organization system that allows you to not worry about each individual thing.

 - Hanging file folders